bryce-n-dev/conuhacks-2022/README.md

 ## How does it work?

-See our post on devposts for more information. :)
+See our post on [Devposts](https://devpost.com/software/sparksofjoy) for more information. :)

 ## Who is on the team?